 Are your menstrual periods heavy?
 Extra blood loss can deplete your iron supplies.

-The explanation: Hemoglobin gives your blood its bright red color.
+This is because hemoglobin gives your blood its bright red color.
 When levels dip, you can lose your rosy glow.

-Treating low-iron anemia
+Treating low iron anemia

 If your doctor decides you have an iron deficiency, treatment is the next step.
 Here’s what you can expect.